Brazil Nut Oil - (Bertholletia excelsa, Lecythidaceae)

 Part of the plant used: seed (ironically "Brazil-Nut" is a seed)

-Quality: 100 % pure and natural, virgin, cold pressed without any chemical treatment, cosmetic quality.
+Quality: 100 % pure, cold pressed without any chemical treatment, cosmetic quality.

 Country of origin: Brazil.